 - Place the reusable metal filter inside the cap, with the Fellow text on the filter face-up.

 - Screw the cap onto the AeroPress chamber.
 Make sure that the Fellow logo icon on the cap aligns with the numbers on the AeroPress chamber.

-- Measure 20g of ultra-fine ground coffee and pour into the AeroPress chamber.
+- Measure 20g of ultra-fine ground coffee beans and pour into the AeroPress chamber.

 - Place the AeroPress onto your coffee cup or glass.